Connecticut Elder Abuse Attorneys Serving Stamford, Bridgeport, Danbury, and Shelton Areas

 If you are worried that your loved one may be suffering from abuse, you can take steps to get a better idea if abuse or neglect is actually happening and try to prevent it if it is.
 You could visit more often and at different times and days, which may catch the abusing party off guard.
 Also, stay alert to unsanitary conditions or discomfort expressed by your loved one.
 One of the most common forms of elder abuse is simple neglect, which can lead to a great deal of pain and discomfort.

-Contact Berkowitz Hanna to Discuss Your Elder Abuse Case
+Contact Berkowitz and Hanna LLC to Discuss Your Elder Abuse Case

 If you believe your loved one has been abused or neglected, contact our office right away so you can talk about what we can do to stop the abuse from continuing and obtain fair compensation for the injuries that were suffered.
 If you try to settle any legal issues with the individual who has harmed your loved one without the help of an elder abuse lawyer, you may receive far less compensation than the case is worth.

-Berkowitz Hanna’s Connecticut elder abuse attorneys are committed to helping individuals and families affected by elder abuse.
+Berkowitz and Hanna LLC’s Connecticut elder abuse attorneys are committed to helping individuals and families affected by elder abuse.
 Call (866) 479-7909 today or visit our contact page to schedule an evaluation of your case.